Understanding Transformer

 After the attention weights are calculated, they are multiplied by the Value matrix $V$.
 This process yields a new set of vectors, each with dimension d_v, that now holds the contextual information from the sequence.
 This output is then used to help predict the next token.

 (Don’t worry if this sounds too compact.
-I will explain it in more detail in the next section!)
+I will explain it in more detail later.)

 In the original “Attention Is All You Need” paper, the authors set d_v = d_k = d_q.
 However, while d_k must equal d_q, it’s not required for d_v to be the same size.
 This is simply another design choice.
 I will also explain later in this post when d_v != d_k is acceptable.